-Your industry and the types of products and services you provide certainly shape the general nature, scope, and sources of your data.
-But more to the point, your data sets are absolutely unique in the details of their formats, where they are maintained and exactly how they flow between your systems.
-So, it follows that the details of your most common or most problematic data quality issues will likely be just as unique.
+But more to the point, your internal datasets are absolutely unique in the details of their formats, where they are maintained, and exactly how their contents flow between your systems.
+So, it follows that the details of your most common or most problematic data quality issues will likely be just as unique to your company.